Friday, June 13, 2025

 What to Expect During a Check-up

 Your doctor will talk about your meds and lifestyle.
-They’ll do physical exams, order lab tests, and discuss any symptoms.
-It’s a good idea to bring a list of your meds and questions.
+They will conduct physical exams, lab tests, and check the symptoms.
+Having a list of your medications and questions is helpful.

 Preventing Complications: Action Steps for Seniors